Veterinary Acupuncture in Oxford

 This will depend on the condition being treated, how long it has been present and the sensitivity of the patient.
 Sessions are provided once or twice a week for around one month and then may be stopped or given less depending on the response.
 Although some conditions can be cured after just a few sessions others can require ongoing treatment at regular intervals.
 For example every 3-6 months.

 Initial appointments, where the patient is examined and needles placed for the first time, last 30-60 minutes.
 Follow up sessions comprise a shorter check up and needle placement and are 15-20 minutes.
 The initial session costs £90 and follow up sessions are £45.
-PAW Plan and VIP Plan members enjoy 10% and 15% discounts.
+Pet Health Plan members enjoy 10% and 15% discounts.
 If your pet is insured, check your policy – acupuncture is often covered.
-Home visits incur extra charges but don’t forget our Wednesday half-price home visit offer.
+Home visits incur extra charges but don’t forget our Thursday half-price home visit offer.

 In most cases, an effect will be seen after 2-3 sessions.
 You will be provided with a pain score sheet to check your animal’s progress.
 If there is no improvement then the symptoms and acupuncture points will be reviewed.
 In the small number of cases where there continues to be no response, treatment will be stopped.